VennDev/Vapm/README.md

 # Vapm
-- One lib async/promise for PHP
+- A library async/promise for PHP
+- The method is based on Fibers, requires you to have php version from >= 8.1

 # Async Await
 ```php